 Making ends meet on Nunnery Lane: revealing local poverty in the Victorian period

-Our new research project will investigate poverty and hardship in the mid-19th century in a part of our area of York to the south of the City Walls, Nunnery Lane.
+Our research project is investigating poverty and hardship in the mid-19th century, in a part of our area of York to the south of the City Walls, Nunnery Lane.

 Despite research on the workhouse little attention has been given to the many who received support at home.

 Records are organised by parish and we're looking at St Mary’s Bishophill Junior.
 Our project aims to research social change in the period from 1837 to around 1882.
 Our team of volunteer researchers are tracking individuals of interest, such as orphans, or families.

 We've now produced the following blog posts about our researches.
 You can also read further information using the links on the left.

 Update blog post May 2021 How Francis Bean escaped the Poor Law Union and joined the railway